 Our newest tool for reading Coded Wire Tags is the Tag Viewer.
 It incorporates a camera, computer, tag reading pencil and jig, and monitor into a single package.
 The tag viewer offers the high quality images, the option of saving digital images of the tag.
 It is the best choice for reading Coded Wire Tags in the lab.

 If you use a microscope, then we recommend using the Tag Reading Jig with Pencils to hold the Coded Wire Tags, along with the Illuminator to properly light them up under your microscope.

 No microscope?
 Heading into the field?
-No problem!
 In this case, we recommend using the MagniViewer to handle and read Coded Wire Tags.
 The MagniViewer incorporates a tag reading pencil, microsope and light in a small battery-operated tool.
 You can even use the MagniViewer with your smart phone to take some great pictures of the tags you recover.
 Two versions of the pencil are available.
 The standard pencil has a moderately strong magnet and is the best choice when precut tags need to be read before tagging.
 The head lab version (HL) has a stronger magnet to prevent dropped or lost tags.